What is Music Therapy Source all about?

-If you’re wondering… I graduated from The University of Iowa with a Bachelor of Music and a Master of Arts, both in Music Therapy.
-I currently work as a music therapist at a children’s hospital in Oakland, CA.
+If you're wondering… I graduated from The University of Iowa with a Bachelor of Music and a Master of Arts, both in Music Therapy.
+I currently work as a music therapist at UCSF Benioff Children's Hospital in San Francisco, CA.

 Other projects include… A Perfect Lullaby, a website focused on teaching mothers how to use lullabies effectively with their newborns to help regulate stress behaviors and foster infant-caregiver attachment.

 Music Therapy Source Guitar Club is a place where music therapists and students can find dozens of bite-sized guitar tutorial videos, made by yours truly.

 Musician's Friend recently wrote a blog post about music therapy, and I was one of several therapists they interviewed.
 Check out the article here!

 Interested in early childhood music therapy?
 Check out my podcasts at Imagine Early Childhood Music Therapy magazine.

 How will you be certain to get up to date information about the field of music therapy?
 Sign up for the email list below: